Derived isogenies and isogenies for abelian surfaces: Shioda's Torelli theorem for abelian surfaces

 \section{Shioda's Torelli theorem for abelian surfaces}

-In \cite{Shioda78}, Shioda noticed that there is a way to extract the information of the $1^{\text{st}}$-cohomology of a complex abelian surface from its $2^{\text{nd}}$-cohomology, called Shioda's trick.
-This established a global Torelli theorem for complex abelian surfaces via the $2^{\text{nd}}$-cohomology, which is also a key step in Pjateckii-\v{S}apiro--\v{S}afarevi\v{c}'s proof of the Torelli theorem for K3 surfaces (\cf\cite[Lemma 4, Theorem 1]{PS71}).
+In \cite{Shioda78}, Shioda discovered that there is a way to extract information about the $1^{\text{st}}$-cohomology of a complex abelian surface from its $2^{\text{nd}}$-cohomology, called Shioda's trick.
+This established a global Torelli theorem for complex abelian surfaces via $2^{\text{nd}}$-cohomology, which is also a key step in Pjateckii-\v{S}apiro--\v{S}afarevi\v{c}'s proof of the Torelli theorem for K3 surfaces (\cf\cite[\S 5 Lemma 4, \S 5 Theorem 1]{PS71}).

 The aim of this section is to generalize Shioda's method to all fields and establish an isogeny theorem for abelian surfaces via the $2^{\text{nd}}$-cohomology.
 We will deal with Shioda's trick for Betti cohomology, \'etale cohomology and crystalline cohomology separately.